looorent/jflu/README.md

 This JAR defines consumers and projectors to work with RabbitMQ.

+Based on all subscriptions defined in your codebase, this implementation register them to a queue by binding it automatically with routing keys.

 ## jflu-store

 Naïve implementation for a JVM event-store that uses PostgreSQL.